davidgilson/Hexagonal-Power-Bank/README.md

 	This is the subject that most concerns me about letting this design out into the wild.
 You really need to be familiar with lithium battery charging, **AND** the specifications of the batteries you have selected.
 Do your due diligence and proceed with caution - success or failure is on your shoulders, not mine.
 Note that 'failure' will involve fire and destruction of property and potentially life.
 So please be careful, and ***NEVER CHARGE WHILE UNATTENDED.***

 	As a rule of thumb, always charge Lithium Ion cells at a **0.5 C rate**, no faster.
 In my example, I used 5Ah cells, in 3S6P configuration.
-This meant I had a total capacity of 6*5Ah = 30Ah (at 3S/12.6V).
+This meant I had a total capacity of 30Ah (at 3S or 12.6V).
 Therefore, `0.5C * 30Ah = 15 Amps maximum charging rate`.